logaretm/vee-validate/docs/guide/getting-started.md

 import Vue from 'vue';
 import { ValidationProvider, extend } from 'vee-validate';

+// Add a rule.
-extend('required', {
+extend('secret', {
-  validate: value => !!value,
+  validate: value => value === 'example',
-  message: 'This field is required'
+  message: 'This is not the magic word'
 });

-Vue.component('ValidationProvider', ValidationProvider);
+// Register it globally Vue.component('ValidationProvider', ValidationProvider);
 ```